-Though the weather was a bit nippy in Berlin this week, the latest OpenStack Summit that was held here seemed to spark a lot of enthusiasm over the new and emerging technologies around the open source private cloud software.
+Though the weather was a bit nippy in Berlin this week, the latest OpenStack Summit that was held here seemed to spark enthusiasm over the new and emerging technologies around the OpenStack open source private cloud software.

 Perhaps some of the energy came from the OpenStack Foundation’s decision, announced at the show, to expand its scope to cover other open source infrastructure software that has grown up around OpenStack these past few years.
 Though OpenStack itself also continues to take on new users, and address new use cases.
 Here are some of the projects that created buzz within Berlin’s boxy conference center: